OpenVisualCloud/Media-Communications-Mesh/tests/validation/README.md

 It was improved with:

 - additional logging capabilities, each test case has its own log file.
-This allows to execute it using GTA and recognize each test case as a subtask,
 - all previous logs are kept in logs folder,
 - log files are colored green (PASS) and red (FAIL),
 - additional log levels were added to keep logs of: